iamnikhilnaik/NodeServer/README.md

-This is the back-end for Face application.
+This is the back-end for Face app.
 Created using Node.js, Express, Knex.js.